h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 - Avro (without multifile parsing or column type modification)
 - Parquet

+**Notes**:

-Note that ORC is available only if H2O is running as a Hadoop job.
+ - ORC is available only if H2O is running as a Hadoop job.
+ - Users can also import Hive files that are saved in ORC format.

 .. _data_sources: